violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/off-ramping/index.md

 Kinda looks like Tryst's payment screen, doesn't it?

 You can also [buy airline tickets on Travala](https://www.travala.com/?tab=flights){:target="_blank"} this same way.

+### Buying VoIP phone services with cryptocurrency

+Earlier, I showed you how to [off-ramp using the gift card economy](#piggyback-on-the-gift-card-economy), which is one way you can buy prepaid phone and data plans.
+However, there are also some VoIP providers that will accept payment directly in crypto.
+Here's a short list:

+- [JMP.chat](https://jmp.chat){:target="_blank"} - This VoIP provider is really a hosted Jabber/XMPP (instant messaging) service with a paid VoIP gateway.
+You give them Bitcoin, they give you a phone number.
+You can even sign up and use the service over Tor for more privacy.
+JMP.chat deserves its own exposition, but for now, just know it's an option if you are comfortable getting through an unusual sign-up process.

+Please [contact me](#contact) to let me know if you found any more quality VoIP providers that accept crypto payments!

 ## Join a digital employment cooperative that accepts cryptocurrency